benwiz/audiovisual/README.md

 ## Plan

 - Create the following patterns using Audio Features data only.
 Have a new canvas and download button for each song in album.

+## To Do

+- Change repo name, because this is going to be the whole website
 - Single feature plot
   - Configs
+    - feature selector
+    - PNG download size
     - stroke width
-      - feature selector
+    - color
     - point display
--

-## To Do

-- Change repo name, because this is going to be the whole website